cosmo0920/fluent-plugin-sqlite3/README.md

 ### Optional parameters

+- `includes`: is in order to insert the columns you need
-- `excludes`: is in order to filter out some keys you don't need to insert.
+- `excludes`: is in order to filter out some keys you don't need to insert

 Configuration